Skip to content

 Take the time to observe your dog and notice what they are naturally interested in and motivated by, and use this to choose the best training toys that will motivate them during play.

 For instance, collies are a herding breed that would love to herd sheep all day long.
 However, if a collie is kept as a pet, that’s obviously not an option.
-Instead, it’s possible to tap into the urge to chase by choosing a toy like our Sheepskin Chaser, which can act as a safe, enjoyable outlet for a collie’s natural urges.
+Instead, it’s possible to tap into the urge to chase by choosing a chaser toy which can act as a safe, enjoyable outlet for a collie’s natural urges.

-Scent-driven dogs like beagles and sighthounds, on the other hand, might find a natural, responsibly-sourced rabbit skin toy particularly rewarding and motivating.
+Scent-driven dogs like beagles and sighthounds, on the other hand, might find a naturally scented, responsibly-sourced sheepskin toy particularly rewarding and motivating.

 Other dogs like to grab, tug and shake things - and channelling this into a toy like the Fauxtastic PowerBall Bungee can stop a dog channelling the behaviour onto inappropriate objects like shoes and sofas.